Home Resources Blog

 Three ways venture capitalists use data analytics

 The art of venture capitalism (VC) is being transformed by the science of data analytics.
-Many startup investors are adopting data-driven decision-making to guide their lead sourcing and investments.
-The broad availability of data can help venture capitalists answer three crucial questions: Where are the best companies?
+Many early-stage startup investors use data-driven decision-making to guide their lead sourcing and investments.
+The ability to review vast volumes of big data can help venture capitalists answer three crucial questions: Where are the best companies and entrepreneurs?
 Whether to invest?
 What KPIs should be set for the new company?

 2. Whether to invest in a particular company?

 While there isn’t a lot of visibility into startup investments, predictive modelling techniques can help investors check their gut-instincts against the facts.
 Predictive modelling evaluates multiple factors that forecast the likelihood of a startup’s success.
-This works in the same way a credit score is calculated by assigning marks to a variety of attributes or factors.
+This works in the same way a credit score is calculated by assigning marks to a variety of attributes or factors in the algorithm.
 Some examples of insights that help determine if a company is likely to thrive are as follows:

 Team background: Criteria for educational background, employment history, and entrepreneurial experience, especially if the management team has a relevant background in the field.
 Data shows that a startup with two founders from different universities is twice as likely to succeed as those with founders from the same university.